CpaterCodes/C-experiments/README.md

 - Should have a set capacity [completed]
 - Should accept items pushed and store them [completed]
 - Should yield items popped and relinquish them [completed]
-- Should be extendable [pending]
+- Should be extendable [completed]
-- Should be safely contractable [pending]
+- Should be safely contractable [completed]
 - Should make contents viewable [pending]
 ```